19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 3/Vigor.md

 | Range    | Touch                                                            |
 | Domains  | [Earth](../../../Spell%20Domains/Earth.md)                       |

-You touch a creature and imbue it with magical might.
+You touch a creature and imbue it with magical might for the duration.

 The creature gains a +5 bonus to their [Strength](../../../../Player%20Characters/Chosen%20Statistics/Strength.md).